QafooLabs/TimePlanner/README.md

 The software might or might not fit your usage patterns.
 We do not plan to develop this as a generic time planning software solution.
-You might be able to adapt it to your usage patterns, but it is very unlikely that we do not want to merge your changes.
+You might be able to adapt it to your usage patterns, but it is very unlikely that we want to merge your changes.